 - warranty, etc.

-Once you gather all your data, your task will be to pick and choose the relevant information to put in the description.
+Once you gather all your data, your task will be to pick the relevant information to put in the description.
 Finally, you can work on presenting the info in an easy-to-understand and interesting way.

 3. Grab Their Attention